Yorkshire Terrier

 Daisy is a 4 year old Chi X YorkieNo children or other pets in the home for this girl please.PLEASE READ SPEC CAREFULLY BEFORE APPLYINGThis little girl is looking for an extra special understanding home...Daisy did not have the best start to her life which has resulted in her being a very anxious dog around new people and situations.She needs a very calm home with savvy people that are prepared to give her the time and space she needs.Daisy has a fear of having a collar and lead on so has not been walked in the outside world.She is happy enough to spend her time popping in and out her secure garden as she pleases.Daisy can be a loving girl with people she trusts on her own terms.She is a clean girl in the home and will bark at the door when she needs a toilet break.She needs a home where she won't be left often.Please note this dog has not been assessed by LCH and remains with owner until that special home is secured.

-Its Cheeko Time, a 5 years old male Yorkshire Terrier available for adoption from West Yorkshire Dog Rescue in the UK
+Jet, a 1 year old male Yorkshire Terrier available for adoption from Helping Hounds Hampshire in Hampshire

 SexMale